 - Can I get whole milk with a FAFAF?

-- Can I get coconut milk, rice or almond milk with a FAFAF?
+- Can I get coconut milk, oat milk, rice milk, or almond milk with a FAFAF?

 - Do I need a FAFAF for goat milk or soy milk or lactose free milk?